Botanic Garden National Gardens Scheme open day

-For the first time, the University of Bristol Botanic Garden will hold its National Gardens Scheme (NGS) open day in mid-summer this Sunday [July 1].
+The University of Bristol Botanic Garden will hold its National Gardens Scheme (NGS) open day this Sunday [July 1].

 Large floral diversity displays illustrate pollination and flowering plant evolution.
 The garden will be ablaze with summer colour.